scicloj/scicloj.github.io/content/en/docs/community/groups/jointprob/index.md

 Participants are assumed to have some relevant knowledge.

-For our new reading journey of 2023, we will make it more precise after we get to know a few of the new freidns who are interested in joining.

-In any case, to appreciate the content we are studying, it is recommended to have the following:
+To appreciate the content we are studying, it is recommended to have the following:
 - basic knowledge of probability and statistics (say, college-level intro courses)
 - programming experience in any language (a few months)
 - experience exploring data
 - an open mind

+If you are not sure whether this journey fits your background, please [write to us](./#contact).
+We can think together.

 ## Principles